 Water plays an integral role in the day-to-day operation of nearly every business in the United States.
 A reliable water supply system is crucial to the effective functioning of the economy.
 USACE water supply projects help ensure a steady flow of water to the nation's businesses.
-With projects located in all regions of the country, the water supply by USACE projects is able to contribute to the total national economy.
-In addition, the $1.5 billion invested in the water supply storage space as well as the corresponding yearly operation and maintenance expense is all reimbursed by the state and local interests through repayment agreements.
-This money as well as any appropriate interest payment is deposited into the U.S. Treasury.
+With projects located in all regions of the country, the water supply storage provided by USACE projects is able to contribute to the national economy.
+As one of the nation’s largest water management agencies, USACE plays an important role in helping States and local interests ensure that Americans have enough water to meet their needs.
+For many years, USACE has provided water supply storage space in its multi-purpose reservoirs to State and local interests, who repay the costs associated with that storage to the U.S. Treasury.

 Image of water supply and

 USACE water supply projects also are important to sustaining the nation's agricultural system.
 Eighty percent of the water consumed in the United States is used to irrigate crops, feed livestock and support other agricultural uses.
 USACE works with the Bureau of Reclamation to help provide irrigation water to western farmers.
-These farmers care for 10 million acres of land, producing 60 percent of the nation's vegetables and 25 percent of its fruits and nuts.
+These farmers care for millions of acres of land, producing a major protion of the nation's vegetables, fruits and nuts.
 USACE has approximately 480,306 acre-feet of storage space in 24 projects in the Western states for use by irrigation and other uses.

 USACE drought assistance programs also help to limit the impact of water shortages on businesses.
 In addition, USACE provides advice and technical assistance to state and local governments to help communities and businesses use water resources more efficiently and cost-effectively.
 The USACE Hydrologic Engineering Center has developed state-of-the art computer software to assist businesses and government agencies in conducting water supply analyses and developing water utilization plans.